thiagoneye/thiagoneye.github.io/content/others.md

 * The **[Gmsh](https://gmsh.info/)** is a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.

+* **[Inkscape](https://inkscape.org/)** is a Free and open source vector graphics editor for GNU/Linux, Windows and macOS.
+It offers a rich set of features and is widely used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagramming and flowcharting.

 ---

 ## Useful Links